 With plans for all new build homes to include electric car chargers were revealed last week, Quadrant Smart looks at how this will encourage the push on electric vehicles.

-Electric car chargers are to be built in all new build homes in England under laws set to be introduced later this year.
+Electric car chargers are to be built in all new build homes in England under laws set to be announced by the Prime Minister.

 This will make England the first country in the world to introduce mandatory electric car charging points for new-build homes.

 New office buildings are also set to be included in the plans, with buildings needing to provide charging infrastructure for every 5 parking spaces.

 The plans hope to encourage the UK to switch to electric vehicles

 The legislation, revealed by Transport Minister Rachel Maclean, will require the installation of EV charging points on all new properties and would be introduced alongside the UK’s Road to Zero – a proposal towards a 2030 ban on all new petrol and diesel cars.

 The government said the move will see up to 145,000 charging points installed across the country each year.

 In a previous statement, Transport Secretary Grant Shapps said: “I want to not only provide easy access to the tools that people need to feel confident about making the switch, but also to make sure that charge points are accessible, affordable, and recognisable.”

 We have already committed £1.3 billion to accelerate the rollout of charging infrastructure up and down the country.
 And as we look forward to COP26 and beyond, our vision is that the UK is at the forefront of the zero-emission transport future, creating thousands of green jobs in the process.